debops/examples/vagrant-ansible-single/README.rst

 Using Ansible with a single Vagrant box
 =====================================================

-This project is an example for using Ansible with a *single* Vagrant box.
-This project does not show how to work with debops and Vagrant, so one may consider it a research project.
+This project is an example for using *Ansible* with a *single* Vagrant machine.
+This project is the result of researching how to work with Debops and Vagrant and shows that this is not the way to go.

-Please note: If you want to configure several boxes in the same Vagrantfile, you should take a different approach, see the other Vagrant examples.
+If you want to use Debops and Vagrant, we suggest you have a lokk at the other examples.

 Requirements